1. Key Characteristics

-This small, elegant, playful and rare breed is one of the most popular hairless dog breeds.
+This small, elegant and playful breed is one of the most popular hairless dog breeds.

-There are two varieties of Chinese Crested dogs: hairless and powderpuff.
-The hairless version has hair only on its head, tail and bottom of the feet.
+There are 2 varieties of Chinese Crested dogs: hairless and powderpuff.
+The hairless version has hair only on the head, tail and bottom of the feet.
 The powderpuff has a short double coat over the entire body.
-Any coat color and pattern is acceptable for either version of the breed.

 - Don’t Miss: 5 Tiny Dogs That Stay Small

-The hairless version of the breed needs regular bathing followed by a moisturizing agent such as oil or cream.
-The powderpuff version needs regular brushing to prevent matting.
+MEDIUM: The hairless version of the breed needs regular bathing followed by a moisturizing agent such as oil or cream.
+For the powderpuff version, brush them regularly to prevent matting.
 This breed sheds little and is highly recommended for allergy sufferers.

-Chinese Crested dogs do not have many health concerns, but there are a few:
+LOW: Chinese Crested dogs don’t have many health concerns, but there are a few: